Azure/AppService/_posts/2024-05-17-Announcing-Memory-intensive-Isolatedv2-SKUs.md

 ## Regions and OS support

-This is the current list of supported regions.
-Regions marked with (GA) have production ready runtime.
-More regions and Linux/Windows Container support will be added in the coming months.
+This is the current list of supported regions in preview.
+More regions in preview, regions moving to GA and Linux/Windows Container support will be added in the coming months.

 | Region               | Windows                      | Linux                       | Windows Container         |
 | -------------------- | :--------------------------: | :-------------------------: | :-------------------------: |